Frequently asked questions about law enforcement in health care settings.

 Why would a child need mandibular distraction?

 Some children are born with an abnormally small jaw bone (mandible is another name for the lower jaw.)
 This condition is called micrognathia [my-kroh-NATH-ee-ah] and can be associated with a number of problems.
 Infants with a small jaw can have trouble eating and breathing.
 This is because the small jaw pushes the baby’s tongue into the back of the throat causing blockage of breathing and swallowing.
 The idea of mandibular distraction can seem complex and may be difficult to grasp.
-The following presentations may make the topic easier to understand.

-How mandibular distraction works?
+How does mandibular distraction work?

 Are there any instructions I need to follow before surgery?